-1. Compliments intellectual preparation
+1. Compliments Intellectual Preparation

 A passionate Preacher will always seek to bring out the flavor in God’s word.
-He does this by researching his text using reference materials such as Commentaries, Dictionaries etc. He has to find strong illustrations to support his point.
-May be throw in a few media clips to get the message through.
+He does this by researching his text using reference materials such as Commentaries, Dictionaries, etc. He has to find strong illustrations to support his point.
+Maybe throw in a few media clips to get the message through.
 A good sermon also takes hours of studying God’s word in order to draw life applications from it.
 All these take hours of preparation.

-2. Compliments spiritual preparation
+2. Compliments Spiritual Preparation

 There are many things such as the felt need of the congregation which only the Spirit of God can reveal to us.
 Such preparation usually involves being on our knees.
-It brings discernment and the anointing of the Spirit.
+It brings discernment and the anointing of the Holy Spirit.
 This also takes time because we cannot rush the work of the Holy Spirit.